slembcke/Tina/README.md

 }
 ```

-## Platforms:
-So far it's been mildly tested to run on:
-* 64 bit Intel for Mac/Linux/Windows using GCC/Clang
-* 32 bit armv for Raspbian using GCC

-Adding support for new platforms should be pretty straightforward and just require a couple dozen lines of assembly code.

 ## TODO:
 * Need to do more Windows testing.
-* Need to save XMM* registers on win64.
-* Does armhf ABI preserve vector registers?
-Can't find info on this.
-Needs testing.
-* MSVC support?
 * Arm 64 implementation.
 (Android/iOS I guess?)
 * Look into WASM, and see if that is possible.